 R – Restaurants There are plenty of restaurants open and those with private dining rooms are able to accepting bookings from the 17th May.
-Please be mindful that things may look a little different, venues will be operating at a reduced capacity, will be following the governments rule of ‘six people or two households’ in terms of party size, all members of your party will be asked for contact details for the track and trace and you will also need to wear a face covering when moving around inside the venue.
+Please be mindful that things may look a little different, venues will be operating at a reduced capacity, will be following the government’s rule of ‘six people or two households’ in terms of party size.
+All members of your party will be asked for contact details for test and trace and you will also need to wear a face covering when moving around inside the venue.
 We recommend booking your table in advance to avoid disappointment.
-Some of our favourite restaurants for drinks receptions and private dinner can be found here.
+Some of our favourite restaurants for drinks receptions and private dinners can be found here.

 S – Shopping Leeds is one of the UK’s best shopping destinations.
-With most of the shops now open, you can enjoy some retail therapy during your leisure time.
-The wonderful arcades, shopping centres and independent retailers haven’t moved an inch and are all looking forward to welcoming shoppers back…at a safe distance of course!
+Why not enjoy some retail therapy during your leisure time.
+The spectacular arcades, shopping centres and independent retailers haven’t moved an inch and are all looking forward to welcoming shoppers back…at a safe distance of course!
 It is mandatory to wear a face covering when in shops.
-Please always maintain social distancing and follow Government advice.
 Find out more about the city’s retail experiences here.

 S – Sport Leeds is a city with a rich sporting heritage, home to Premier League team Leeds United and decorated sides like Leeds Rhinos and the Yorkshire County Cricket Club.
 We’re also famous for triathletes, boxing and cycling!
 Find out more about sport in Leeds.